ingcoder/unomd/README.md

        width=70%>
 </p>

-# EasyMD
+# UnoMD

-EasyMD is a Python package that simplifies molecular dynamics simulations, making them accessible to both beginners and experts.
+UnoMD is a Python package that simplifies molecular dynamics simulations, making them accessible to both beginners and experts.
 It provides an automated, easy-to-use interface for running protein-ligand simulations using OpenMM as the backend.

 ![Demo Gif](assets/demo.gif)